 Open the folder /wp-content/plugins/ with an FTP program.
 In it you now create a new folder with the name "google-fonts".
 In the newly created folder you now create another folder, this one gets the name "fonts“.

-Additionally 2 files are created, once "google-fonts.php" as well as "fonts.css„.
+In addition, two files are created, one "google-fonts.php" as well as "fonts.css“.

 The structure should then look like this:

 Open the file "google-fonts.php" and paste the following code there:

 Afterwards you can install the plugin in your WordPress system under "Plugins > Installed Plugins" enable.
 Look for the entry "Local Google Fonts by Bajorat Media".

 Use the Google Web Fonts Helper to load the necessary font files and generate the CSS.
 You will now need the list you created at the beginning.